calacademy-research/assembly_etc/categories/telomeres/README.md

 this is not currently implemented in any of the scripts.)

 Note: the use grep on fasta split lines and count highlighted patterns technique was initally an exploration.
-We thought at first it was "it is not how well the dog dances but that a dog dances at all," but it worked well.
+We thought at first it was going to be "it is not how well the dog dances but that a dog dances at all," but it worked well enough to keep.

 **OVERVIEW LINE FIELDS**